playcanvas/webvr/README.md

-# Important: Deprecated
+# DEPRECATED

-This project is now deprecated.
+**This project is now deprecated.
 WebVR support for PlayCanvas is now built directly into the engine.
-For more information see the developer documentation: http://developer.playcanvas.com/en/user-manual/vr/
+For more information see the developer documentation: https://developer.playcanvas.com/en/user-manual/xr/**

-This repository is kept for legacy reasons and should not be used in new projects.
+**This repository is kept for legacy reasons and should not be used in new projects.**

 ---